alfskaar/Hydra/README.md

 Order 16.02.2024 , received 27.02.2024

-This will give you unlimited numbers of tools.
+This will give you unlimited numbers of virtual (Manuel) tools.
 Extruder,
 Cutter,
 Pen Plotter,